nicklockwood/ShapeScript/docs/src/camera-control-ios.md

 ## Copy Settings

 It can be difficult to visualize the effect that a given position or orientation will have when defining a [custom camera](cameras.md#custom-cameras).
-A good solution is to use touch gestures to position the camera, then select `Copy Settings` from the camera menu.
+A good solution is to use touch gestures to position the camera, then select `Copy Camera Settings` from the camera menu.

 This copies a snippet of ShapeScript code which you can then paste into your `.shape` file to create the custom camera.